- Subject area: Medicine

-Whilst on clinical placement there is a team of individuals responsible for your well being.
-These include the undergraduate managers, honorary senior lecturers, together with your named educational supervisor.
+On clinical placement, a team of individuals is responsible for your well-being.
+These include hospital Undergraduate Managers and Honorary Senior Lecturers, together with your named educational supervisor.

 The University offers a range of services including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.
 Our virtual learning environment is accessible via desktop and mobile devices, allowing you to access electronic resources from anywhere.
 Dedicated computer labs, student study rooms, campus-wide WiFi networks, printing facilities and a dedicated healthcare library are available year-round.
 Staff are available onsite to assist students and provide support and advice.

 You will have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, bibliographies, further links, electronic exercises and discussion circles.

 You will receive regular formative feedback on your performance throughout the course.
 Formative feedback will be both oral and written depending on the task assessed.
 You will receive both oral and written feedback on your performance in oral presentations and in the clinical environment on clinical skills and professionalism.
 Written feedback will be provided on written reports and projects.
 The purpose of this feedback is that you reflect on performance and use it constructively so that you continue to improve.